-At first, the abstract behavior of the system is described.
-The task is to have the robot follow a small black line on a bright background by using photoresistors.
-This specification is transformed into a software for a microcontroller.
-The microcontroller is available as a hardware description language (HDL).
-To connect it to periphery (motors and photoresistors), additional parts have to be written in a hardware-description language.
+At first, the students needs to design and configure his own RISC-V processor, then the abstract behavior of the system is described.
+The main task is to have the robot to do some useful task, e.g., follow a line.
+This specification is transformed into a software for the configured processor.
+To connect it to the periphery (motors and photoresistors), additional parts have to be written in a hardware description language.
 This shows the usage of typical development- and design tools for simulation and synthesis.
 After combining the hardware and the software parts, the robot is tested against the initial specification.
-Furthermore, an intelligent searching algorithm has to be implemented to find the line when it get lost.